Italia Conti Academy of Theatre Arts: 'School for Stars'

-A CBBC series following pupils at The Italia Conti Academy of Theatre Arts as they juggle the glamour and excitement of careers in TV, film and theatre with the highs and lows of school life.
-GCSE exams, tests, the school prom and End of Year School Performance.
+A CBBC series entitled School for Stars followed pupils at the Italia Conti Academy of Theatre Arts, showcasing the school's activities and featuring events from the students' day-to-day lives.
 Each series followed a set of students during the school term.
-The series mainly featured the Theatre Arts School (Juniors) as well as occasionally featuring students from the various 16+ courses.
-School For Stars first aired in 2011 and a third series began on 2 September 2013.
-The show is narrated by Reggie Yates.
+The series mainly featured the Theatre Arts School (Juniors) and occasionally featured students from the various 16+ courses.
+School For Stars first aired in 2011, and a third series began on 2 September 2013.
+The show was narrated by Reggie Yates.

-Alumni

-In literature

-The Italia Conti Academy was the inspiration for the drama school in At Freddie's, a novel by Penelope Fitzgerald, who taught at the academy in the 1960s.